-The hotel is a little further by walk, like 5 minutes but they also offer a shuttle to take you there especially useful for small kids and elderly.
-The property is new and very big and does offer great views of the Haram courtyard plus their lounge is excellent and offers dinner options in the executive lounge with cooked meals.
+The hotel is a little further by walk, like 8 minutes but they also offer a shuttle to take you to the bottom of the street near Hilton Suites, this is especially useful for small kids and elderly.
+The property is new and very big and does offer great views of the Haram courtyard plus their lounge is excellent and offers dinner options in the executive lounge with cooked meals, unlike Conrad.

-Prices are also very good with off-peak season starting from £80 a night.
+Prices are also very good with the off-peak season starting from £80 a night.
 I didn’t really mind the location and when I went I expected a longer walk, the only thing is it’s a little steep.
 You can find good prices when booking on a Hilton sale.

 Check out the Tripadvisor reviews here, if you are booking on a sale book on the Hilton website directly especially if you have Gold status.
 If you don’t then you might want to consider Hotels.com as they give you a reward night after every 10.